 Liver transplantation was first performed in British Columbia in 1989.
 At present, about 60 to 70 adults undergo liver transplantation annually in B.C.

-- You must be a BC resident with a Personal Care Card Number
+- You must be a BC or Yukon resident with a Personal Care Card Number

 - You must be referred by your specialist to the Liver Transplant Team at Vancouver General Hospital, in Vancouver

 Although transplantation is considered an established form of treatment for end-stage organ failure, it is not suitable for everyone, so every potential transplant patient must be carefully assessed.
-The assessment phase starts when your specialist or family doctor refers you to the transplant team.
-Each referring specialist in BC has a copy of the Referral Guidelines for Liver Transplantation.
+The assessment phase starts when your specialist refers you to the transplant team.

-During the assessment, you will have several tests and be interviewed by various team members to determine whether transplantation is the best treatment option for you.
+During the assessment, you will have several tests and be seen by various team members to determine whether transplantation is the best treatment option for you.
 The tests may include:

 - blood work